 Myanmar arrests Buddhist nationalists accused of stoking tensions with Muslims

-Buddhist nationalists attend a press conference about a scuffle between Buddhist nationalists and Muslims in Yangon, Myanmar, May 11, 2017.
+Parmaukkha talks to media during a press conference about a scuffle between Buddhist nationalists and Muslims on May 11, 2017, in Yangon, Myanmar.
 Picture taken on May 11, 2017.

 Comments